In this article

 - The LLM incorporates the scientific result into its response, answer, or downstream reasoning.

 The entire compute lifecycle happens on SandboxAQ infrastructure.
-Customer molecular inputs are not stored after inference completes.

 Prerequisites